 Visit the Charlevoix area and get a taste of the area’s famed wine.
 Looking for something unique?
 Charlevoix has a specialty store that sells unique and hard-to-find wines at a variety of prices.
 Never miss an opportunity to find a new bottle to bring home to friends and family.

 If you’re traveling up to Sault Ste.
-Marie this summer, check out their small, yet dedicated, winery.
+Marie, check out their small, yet dedicated, winery.
 They serve whites, reds, fruits, and more, with a total of 12 wines available to try or purchase.
 Take a break from your northern Michigan adventure with a nice glass of your favorite wine in Sault Ste.
 Marie!

 The Grayling area has a wine tasting room that is connected to both a brewery and art gallery!
 This makes it even easier to have a little wine, beer, and art in a single evening.